carp-lang/Carp/docs/LanguageGuide.md

 (register blah (Fn [Int Int] String)) ;; Will register the function 'blah' that takes two Int:s and returns a String (register pi Double) ;; Will register the global variable 'pi' of type Double

+(register-type Apple) ;; Register an opaque C type (register-type Banana [price Double, size Int]) ;; Register an external C-structs, this will generate getters, setters and updaters.
 ```